yufongpeng/AnovaBase.jl/README.md

 ─────────────────────────────────────────────────────────────────────
 ```
 ### Linear mixed-effect model
+#### Random intercept
 The implementation of ANOVA for linear mixed-effect model is primarily based on `MixedModels`.
 The syntax is similar to above examples.
-Only one random factor on intercept and balanced design is supported now.
 ```
 julia> using RCall, MixedAnova, DataFrames